samuelgarbo/dad-jokes-app/README.md

 # dad-jokes-app

-An exercise of the "React Bootcamp"
+An exercise of "React Bootcamp".
+Joke generator application with reviewing function